smartDIYs/Manual/EN/Etcher_Laser/manual/first_processing_pc.md

 <img src="./images/first_processing_pc_12.jpg">

 Clicking on the camera icon will bring up a dialog where you can enter the thickness of the material (you cannot click on the camera icon if the Etcher Laser door is closed.
 Be sure to open the door completely).
 Enter a numerical value and click OK.
-The material is displayed in the graphic area.
+The material is then displayed in the software.

 <img src="./images/first_processing_pc_13.jpg">